sgsaab/portfolio/README.md

 ## Running To-do

 - Visibility.
 "I bought the domain sanasaab.com and it's now working!
 But even when I google text that's word for word in the website, the site doesn't come up.
 When I google my name it doesn't come up either.
 Why?"
+- **After grading**: replaces personas and storyboarding with url shortener.
+Add more technical projects.

 #### Optional